A Molting Chicken Is a Pretty Chicken…Well, It Will Be

 Borrowed from Nutrena’s blog, Scoop from the Coop.

-This is a natural phase that chickens go through every year.
-The process is called molting, and it starts happening to chickens when they’re 14-18 months old.
+Molting is a natural phase that chickens go through every year, beginning when they’re 14-18 months old.

 Here’s how to get through it.